La Concepción botanical gardens

 The Jardín Botánico-Histórico La Concepción, Malaga’s Botanical Gardens, is just a 15-minute drive from the historic centre and is the perfect escape from the hustle and bustle of city life.

 When visiting this green oasis, spread across a magnificent three-hectare plot, you can scarcely believe you’re in a major city.
-You are immediately immersed into an almost tropical jungle, with soothing streams and an abundance of flowers.
+You are immediately immersed in an almost tropical jungle, with soothing streams and an abundance of flowers.

-Special events
+Special events at Malaga botanical gardens

 Besides the gardens, there are also a number of historic buildings you can visit, including the Casa Palacio (Palace House) and the Casa del Administrador (Administrator’s House).